-“I will undergo exclusive training sir.
+“I will undergo comprehensive training, sir.
 I have read about this and I know…”

-“This isn’t what you read in school young woman,” he said as he carefully placed the newspaper on the table and lifted his head to stare at her.
-She was adorable and he knew it, he hadn’t seen a woman that beautiful in his entire life.
+“This isn’t what you read in school, young woman,” he cut in as he carefully placed the newspaper on the table and lifted his head to stare at her.
+She was adorable and he knew it.
+He hadn’t seen a woman that beautiful in his entire life.

 “Sir, these are my credentials,” she said, pointing at the file in her hand.

 Idara cleared her throat and wiped her wet palms on her lemon dress.
-She looked up again and stared at him, seated on a large leather chair behind a dark, polished marble desk so large it almost took the entire space in the office.
+She looked up again and stared at him seated on the large leather chair behind a dark marble desk; so large it almost took the entire space of the office.

 “Take a seat,” he muttered and turned to his phone.

-A few moments passed before his eyes came back to Idara.
-He looked straight into her eyes for long moments, and Idara wondered if he knew her from somewhere.
-Such an influential young man would never know her.
-She was a young girl, looking for jobs in Eket.
-While he was a billionaire who owned oil firms and vessels all over Nigeria.
+A few minutes passed before his gaze returned to Idara.
+He looked straight into her eyes for a long time so that Idara wondered if they have met before.
+Such an influential young man would never know her, she resolved.
+They clearly belonged to different social classes.
+She was a young girl job hunting in Eket while he was a billionaire who owned oil firms and vessels all over Nigeria.

-“Mr. Fayose will take you on a tour of my office.
+“Mr. Fayose will show you around my office.
 He will show you the cars and introduce you to the drivers.
-He would train you for two weeks, then you can resume,” he said, his eyes still staring into hers.
+He would also train you for 2weeks and then, you can resume,” he finished slowly; breaking the silence with his eyes still locked into hers.

 Idara gasped with shock.